r3c/cottle/docs/page/04-configuration.rst

 .. code-block:: plain
     :caption: Rendering output

-    You have 4 messages
+    You have 4 messages in your inbox.

-    in your inbox
+    I can force
+    line breaks
+    to appear.

 .. note::